memser-spaceport/pln-events/pln-events-tech-doc.md

 ## 11. Event content (JSON)

-Event data for the **main list/program/map views** comes from the **web API** (`getAllEvents`), not from the repo’s JSON files.
-The repo also contains:
+When the web API is used: The list, program, and map views get event data from the external web API (`WEB_API_BASE_URL`).
+The app calls `getAllEvents()` (and related services) to fetch and display events there.
+This is the source of truth for the main event listing.

+When repo event data is used: The repo holds **content/events/*.json** files.
+These are:

-- **content/events/*.json** – JSON files that are served by `GET /api/events` and `GET /api/eventjson` for other consumers or tooling.
+- Served by **`GET /api/events`** and **`GET /api/eventjson`** for other consumers (e.g. tooling, integrations, or any client that needs the raw event JSON from this app).
-- **eventTemplate/template_short_event.txt** – Human-readable template describing the shape and fields expected for event JSON.
-The main README explains how to add a new event (template, path, PR flow).
+- The basis for the PR-based workflow: new or updated events are added via pull requests to `content/events`; the Member Services team merges them, and the same data is then available via the app API.

-If you work on features that consume `/api/events` or `/api/eventjson`, use the template and existing JSON files in `content/events` as the schema reference.
+Schema reference: For features that use `/api/events` or `/api/eventjson`, use [eventTemplate/template_short_event.txt](eventTemplate/template_short_event.txt) and existing files in `content/events` as the schema reference.
+The main [README.md](README.md) describes how to add a new event (template, path, PR flow).

 ---